 (1) In this regulation —

-“packaging” for an explosive includes not only the packaging or article that contains and is in immediate contact with the explosive (the “inner packaging”) but also any packaging outside the inner packaging and any thing that contains packages of explosives or in which explosives are transported.
+packaging for an explosive includes not only the packaging or article that contains and is in immediate contact with the explosive (the inner packaging) but also any packaging outside the inner packaging and any thing that contains packages of explosives or in which explosives are transported.

 (2) A person must not store, transport or supply an explosive unless it is properly packaged.